Born 1988, Edinburgh

 Currently working between the UK and Europe, David Cass is an artist and occasional curator.
 He has exhibited his multi-media artwork in a range of venues and festivals since graduating in 2010: including group showings at Christie’s, The Royal Academy, Royal Scottish Academy, Istanbul Museum of Modern Art, MAXXI Museum, Cop21, 26, 27 & 29; and solo presentations at The Scottish Gallery, British Institute of Florence and Venice Biennale.

 Historian Roger Rotmann comments “in order to comprehend the true core of Cass’ work – the tension, the voltage that runs through it – one must observe it in the flesh.”
 Cass creates three-dimensional paintings and installations using exclusively found materials sourced at flea-markets and antique fairs; though his practice also involves photography, digital media, writing, sculpture, performance and curation.
-In 2024 he will present his tenth solo exhibition.
+In 2024 he presented his tenth solo exhibition.

 Upon graduation from Edinburgh College of Art's School of Drawing & Painting, Cass received a Royal Scottish Academy scholarship to Italy.
 This event had great influence on his practice and his current projects still make reference to the country.
 Since then, Cass has made responsible travel a key component of his practice, as well as his exhibition activities.
 He has participated in projects worldwide, and has artworks in numerous collections, both public and private.
 These activities have had an increasing focus on sustainability and the environment, with recent projects centered around on the issue of rising sea levels.